Anne of Bohemia: Queen of England

 On her arrival in England in December 1381, having been delayed by storms, Anne was severely criticised by contemporary chroniclers, probably as a result of the financial arrangements of the marriage, although it was quite typical for queens to be viewed in critical terms.
 The Westminster Chronicler called her "a tiny scrap of humanity", and Thomas Walsingham related a disastrous omen upon her arrival; her ships smashed to pieces as soon as she had disembarked.
 Nevertheless, Anne and King Richard II were married in Westminster Abbey on 20 January 1382.
 Still, the reception from Londoners was hostile at times.
 Tournaments were held for several days after the ceremony in celebration.
 They then made a tour of the realm, staying at many major abbeys along the way.
 In 1383, Anne visited the city of Norwich, where at the Great Hospital a ceiling comprising 252 black eagles was made in her honour.
 Anne and Richard were only 15 years old when they first met and married.
 Yet these "two wispy teenagers" soon fell into a loving relationship and "over the years the king proved truly devoted to his new wife".
+Walsingham later wrote that Richard rarely allowed Anne to leave his side.

 The court of Charles IV, Anne's father, based in Prague, was a centre of the International Gothic style, then at its height, and her arrival seems to have coincided with, and probably caused, new influences on English art.
 The Crown of Princess Blanche, now in Munich, may have been made for Anne, either in Prague or Paris.

+In 1393, Violant of Bar wrote to Anne and she was drawn into a long-standing dispute between England and Aragon, which involved hostages.

-They were married for 12 years, but had no children.
+Anne and Richard were married for 12 years, but had no children.
 Anne's death from plague in 1394 at Sheen Manor was a devastating blow to Richard.
 He was so grief-stricken that he demolished Sheen Manor, where she had died.
 Historians have speculated that her counsel had a moderating effect on Richard during her lifetime.
 This is supported by his unwise conduct in the years after Anne's death that lost him his throne.

-Richard married his second wife, the six-year-old Isabella of Valois, on 31 October 1396.
+Richard married his second wife, the six-year-old Isabella of Valois, on 4 November 1396.